 How do you do all of this?

-Simple … first, set up your website or blog as shown in Part 2.
-Then, expertly configure your site settings as described in Part Three.
+Simple … first, set up your WordPress website or blog as explained in Part Two.
+Then, get everything configured as described in Part Three.
 After all this is in place, you then automate various processes with plugins such as the ones listed in the next section.

 The video below shows you how everything works once your WordPress site has been expertly configured …